 Some causes of tinnitus

-Many people having caused tinnitus due to this reason:
+Many people have caused tinnitus due to this reason:

 The cure for Tinnitus – Possible or not?